yugabyte/yugabyte-db/docs/content/latest/deploy/manual-deployment/system-config.md

 {{< note title="Note" >}}
 If you're using a desktop-distribution, such as ubuntu-desktop, the settings above may not suffice.
-The os needs additional steps to change `ulimit` for gui login.
+The OS needs additional steps to change `ulimit` for gui login.
 In the case of ubuntu-desktop:

-In `/etc/systemd/user.conf` and `/etc/systemd/system.conf`, add at the end of file `DefaultLimitNOFILE=65535`.
+In `/etc/systemd/user.conf` and `/etc/systemd/system.conf`, add at the end of file `DefaultLimitNOFILE=64000`.

 Something similar may be needed for other distributions.
 {{< /note >}}